csdexter/lvsat_py2sql/README.md

 Script for parsing historical orbital launch data into SQL statements.
 Original data source are the following lists https://planet4589.org/space/log/launchlogy.txt and https://www.planet4589.org/space/log/satcat.txt both created and maintained by Jonathan C. McDowell.
+Source files used with permission from their author.

 ## launchlogy.txt format